rust-lang/rfcs/text/3503-frontmatter.md

 Benefits:
 - Visually/syntactically lightweight
+- Users can edit/copy/paste the manifest without dealing with leading characters
 - Has parallels to ideas outside of Rust, building on external knowledge that might exist
 - Easy for cargo and any third-party tool to parse and modify
   - As cargo will be parsing before rustc,